Classified: At-Risk

 Gallery

 SHAP summary dot plot showing how each feature impacts XGBoost churn predictions, with satisfaction and time spent emerging as the strongest drivers.
-SHAP summary plot: Visualizing how each feature influences XGBoost’s attrition predictions for individual employees.
+SHAP summary plot: Highlighting which features most strongly increase predicted churn risk.
+Used to surface actionable burnout and disengagement signals.

 Scatterplot comparing employee satisfaction and average monthly hours, forming two main clusters: overworked dissatisfied leavers, and low-work disengaged employees.
 Satisfaction vs. Average Monthly Hours: Two main clusters emerge—overworked, dissatisfied leavers and underutilized, disengaged employees.